Thertzlor/Revenant/wiki/Condition_syntax.md

 Conditions are a powerful tool for advanced control over macros.
-Whereas general macro trigger options like g-shift mode and area lets you check for global conditions that apply to all profiles, the condition option can be used to define custom triggers based on the state of specific macros, buttons, flags etc, allowing you to set up relationships between buttons.
+Whereas general macro trigger options like g-shift mode and area lets you check for global conditions that are present in every profile, the condition option can be used to define custom triggers based on the state of specific macros, buttons, flags etc, allowing you to set up relationships between buttons.

-Multiple conditions can also be combined and grouped.
+Conditions are expressed in as a single number or string value but they can also be combined and grouped.

+### Complete Syntax:
+>`<designation>` (for a single condition)
+>or as a Condition Object for more complex use cases:
+>`{ <designation|Nested Condition Object>... [, logic=<option>] }`

 # Condition Types
 The following types of condition checks are available: